-Dr. Oren Etzioni is Chief Executive Officer at AI2.
+Dr. Oren Etzioni was Chief Executive Officer at AI2 from its inception until Sept.
+30th, 2022.
+He now serves as an advisor & board member for AI2, and a technical director of the AI2 Incbuator.
 He is Professor Emeritus, University of Washington as of October 2020 and a Venture Partner at the Madrona Venture Group since 2000.
 His awards include AAAI Fellow and Seattle’s Geek of the Year.
 He has founded several companies including Farecast (acquired by Microsoft).
 He has written over 200 technical papers, as well as commentary on AI for The New York Times, Wired, and Nature.
 He helped to pioneer meta-search, online comparison shopping, machine reading, and Open Information Extraction.

 “Much have I learned from my teachers, more from my colleagues, but from my students, most of all.”

 - Dr. Anthony Fader • Independent Consultant in NLP • “Open Information Extraction” • 2014

 - Dr. Alan Ritter • The Ohio State University • “Information Extraction in Social Media” • 2013

 - Dr. Thomas Lin • Microsoft • Leveraging Knowledge Bases in Web Text Processing • 2012

 - Dr. Stefan Schoenmackers • eBay • Inference over the Web • 2011

 - Dr. Michele Banko • Microsoft • Open Information Extraction for the Web • 2009

 - Investigated the problem of extracting information from arbitrary Web text in a scalable, domain-independent manner.

 - Dr. Mike Cafarella • University of Michigan • Extracting and Managing Structured Web Data • Co-advisors: Dan Suciu and Alon Halevy • 2009